 Find out how these students decided on their dream uni

 So how did other students find a uni that made their heart flutter?
-We asked TSR members and University of East Anglia students, Amy Ray and Matilde Ferrari, how they decided on the uni for them.
+We asked uni students and graduates from The Student Room how they decided on the uni for them.

 Are open days worth it?

 If you want a more in-depth look at your shortlist, you could find out if your unis offer applicant days for a more focused visit.
 These are generally something you'll get invited to after you apply to help narrow down your five choices and make up your mind once and for all.
-This is the number one reason most TSR students give for deciding on their uni, so make sure you take the time to visit the unis at the top of your list to help you make the right choice.
+This is the number one reason most The Student Room members give for deciding on their uni, so make sure you take the time to visit the unis at the top of your list to help you make the right choice.